Boyu-J/CS_5824-Course_Project/README.md

 ## Application
-We used this model to build a recognition system, and provided a GUI interface to realize interaction.
-When predicting, a picture is horizontally flipped, deflected by 15 degrees, and translated to obtain multiple probability distributions, and these probability distributions are weighted and summed to obtain the final probability distribution.
-Then, that with the highest probability is used as the label .
+We used the saved model to build a recognition system, and provided a GUI interface to realize interaction.
+When predicting, a picture was horizontally flipped, deflected by 15 degrees, and translated to obtain multiple probability distributions, and these probability distributions were weighted and summed to obtain the final probability distribution.
+Then, the label with the highest probability was used as the final prediction.
+Finally, the prediction was added on the input image as the output.
 ### **Graphical User Interface**

 Execute the following command to open the GUI program, which relies on PyQT, and the test effect on a test picture（The picture comes from the Internet） is as shown in the figure below.